JorgWoehl/Constants/FAQ.md

 ## Do I need the Symbolic Math Toolbox to use `Constants`?

-No. `Constants` will run fine even without the Symbolic Math Toolbox present.
-In this case, `symvalue`, `symunit`, and `sym` will not be available as options for the first argument and will not be listed as part of the data structure.
+No, `Constants` will work fine without the Symbolic Math Toolbox.
+However, if the Symbolic Math Toolbox is not present, the `symvalue`, `symunit`, and `sym` options will not be available as part of the data structure and argument list.